-10 Banff Hiking Tips for Beginners
+Banff Hiking Tips For First-Time Visitors

 As with many popular national parks around the world, Banff National Park struggles to deal with the large number of visitors who wish to see its most beautiful destinations.
 For years, visitors to Banff would arrive at Moraine Lake and/or Lake Louise, only to find the parking lots hopelessly full.